Research themes

 III.
 Translational research

-Executive functions (EFs) are imperative for the success in daily life.
-Disturbances of EFs are furthermore associated with neurocognitive and psychiatric impairments as well as the loss in functional outcome.
-Given the fundamental role of EFs for everyday life and their relation to disorders, research on effective EF-training is vitally important.
-In this context, our research focuses on developing different types of training approaches as peak-performance and therapeutic tools.
+Executive functions (EFs) play a pivotal role in achieving success in our daily lives.
+Disturbances of EFs are furthermore associated with neurocognitive and psychiatric disorders often contributing to a decline in overall functional outcomes.
+Given the fundamental role of EFs in our day-to-day existence and their relation to disorders, research on effective EF-training is vitally important.
+Within this context, our research focuses on developing different types of training approaches as peak-performance and therapeutic tools.

 |